javasparrows/MIME-ViT/README.md

 ## Citation

 If you use this code in your research, please cite the relevant papers and acknowledge the MIME-ViT architecture.

-## License

-Please refer to the license file for usage terms and conditions.